GiorgosKots/WUGAN/README.md

-# WUGAN: Generating Antimicrobial Peptides with Wasserstein U-Net GANs
+# WUGAN: LEVERAGING WASSERSTEIN GANS WITH U-NET AND DUAL LOSS FOR ENHANCED ANTIMICROBIAL PEPTIDE GENERATION

 A cutting-edge **Generative Adversarial Network (GAN)** framework for designing novel **antimicrobial peptides (AMPs)** with therapeutic potential.
 WUGAN combines **Wasserstein GAN with Gradient Penalty (WGAN-GP)** and a **U-Net discriminator** to generate biologically plausible peptide sequences.